-CCSO’s Evidence Unit receives, catalogs and stores evidentiary, abandoned, forfeited and found property in accordance with state and local law.
+CCSO’s Property & Evidence Bureau receives, catalogs and stores evidentiary, abandoned, forfeited and found property in accordance with state and local law.

-Evidentiary items remain in custody of the Sheriff’s Office in the Evidence Unit until the case is complete and/or authorization has been obtained from the deputy or investigator in charge of the case.
+Evidentiary items remain in custody of the Sheriff’s Office in the Evidence Unit until the sentencing phase of the case is complete and/or authorization has been obtained from the deputy or investigator in charge of the case.
 Authorization must be received before items are returned.
 A court order can also be obtained for the return of items.
-If items are turned in via a court order then a court order is needed to have them returned (Firearms turned in because of injunctions or no contact orders) Firearms obtained from Baker Act or Risk Protection Orders will be returned with proper documentation.
+If items are turned in via a court order then a court order is needed to have them returned (Firearms turned in because of injunctions or no contact orders ) Firearms obtained from Baker Act or Risk Protection Orders will be returned with proper documentation.

 Found property: If an owner is known, a letter is sent to the last known address informing them their property has been found.
 A weekly list is posted in the Sheriff’s Office lobby area.
 If a finder wishes to place a claim on an item they found, they must contact the Evidence unit within 5 business days of the find or the claim will not be accepted.